ercrema/bayesian_spd/README.md

 Scripts for generating simulated data for each experiment as well as the associated Bayesian analyses are contained in the files: [experiment1.R](./runscripts/experiment1.R), [experiment2.R](./runscripts/experiment2.R), [experiment3a.R](./runscripts/experiment3a.R), [experiment3b.R](./runscripts/experiment3b.R), and [experiment4.R](./runscripts/experiment4.R).
 Results of each experiment are stored in the R image files: [experiment1_results.RData](./R_images/experiment1_results.RData), [experiment2_results.RData](./R_images/experiment2_results.RData), [experiment3a_results.RData](./R_images/experiment3a_results.RData), [experiment3b_results.RData](./R_images/experiment3b_results.RData), and [experiment4_results.RData](./R_images/experiment4_results.RData).

 ## Figures, Tables, and Supplementary Materials
 Figures and raw data required for relevant tables, as well as R scripts required for generating them are contained in relevant sub-directory inside [manuscript](./manuscript).
-Supplementary figures are contained in the document [supplementary_figures.pdf](./manuscript/supplementary_figures/supplementary_figures.pdf) which is rendered from the Rmarkdown file [supplementary_figures.Rmd](./manuscript/supplementary_figures/supplementary_figures.Rmd).
 All figures and tables require the analyses output stored in the [R_images](./R_images) directory.

 # File Structure